 'Teaching consists of core lecture-based units in science and engineering, as well as industry-focused workshops.
 The programme also includes an industry-set challenge and a major individual research project, for which the practical work takes place over the summer,' adds Nicolas.

 The Nuclear Decommissioning and Waste Management MSc at the University of Birmingham is the only course of its kind in the UK.
-Accepting 2:2 graduates from relevant disciplines the course provides modules in 'Nuclear Fuel Cycle and Radiation Shielding', 'Processing, Storage and Disposal of Nuclear Waste' and 'Site Decommissioning and Environmental Management.'
+Accepting 2:2 graduates from relevant disciplines, the course provides modules in 'Nuclear Radiation, Dosimetry and Shielding and the Nuclear Fuel Cycle', 'Processing, Storage and Disposal of Nuclear Waste' and 'Site Decommissioning and Environmental Management'.
 You'll be assessed through laboratory exercises, written coursework, presentations and exams.

 'The programme deals with the legacy of what has been left over once reactors and related facilities close,' says Dr Norman.
 'The aim is to deal with any waste left over from a facility and return a site to an acceptable state.
 Therefore the course includes more legal, managerial, legislative and financial aspects than one might see on a more technically-focused course.'